 Woohoo – you have reached Brandenburg Gate!

 Similar to the Triumphal Gate in Paris, the Brandenburg Gate plays a huge role in Berlin’s history and symbolism.
-This famous monument, built during the 18th-century reign of Friedrich Wilhelm II, has long been a defining symbol of Berlin and both the city’s division and unification.
+This famous monument is built during the 18th-century reign of Friedrich Wilhelm II.
 It represented a neutral spot between East and West Berlin during the Cold War.
 The landmark hides behind a long boulevard between the Tiergarten area, which is also on our 4-day stopover list, but we will cover that later!

-Take a picture in front of the Gate and move on to the next, if not the most famous place of interest in Berlin – Reichstag.
+Snap a photo and move on to the next, if not the most famous place of interest in Berlin – Reichstag.

 German Parliament – Reichstag

 Reichstag is a building of the German Parliament and it was the seat of the Weimar Republic till 1933.
-Although a ticket (free of charge) to the Parliament also offers access to Governmental sittings, most visitors are interested in a Cupola or Glass Dome located at the top of the building.
+Although a ticket (free of charge) to the Parliament also offers access to Governmental sittings, most visitors are interested in the building’s Cupola.

 Let us immerse in history today – Day 2!